andyatkinson/andyatkinson.github.io/_posts/2024-11-15-django-python-postgres-busy-rails-developer.md

 ## Migrations in Rails
 Both Ruby on Rails and Django have the concept of [Migrations](https://guides.rubyonrails.org/active_record_migrations.html), which are Ruby or Python code files that describe a database structure change, and have a version.

-These are Ruby or Python code files will generate SQL DDL statements.
+From the Ruby or Python code files, SQL DDL (or DML) statements are generated which are run against the configured database.

-For example, to add a table in Rails typically there will be a migration file using the `create_table` Ruby helper.
+For example, to add a table in Rails typically a developer uses the `create_table` Ruby helper as opposed to writing a `CREATE TABLE` SQL statement.

-Adding or dropping an index or modifying a column type are other types of DDL statements that typically are deployed via migrations.
+Adding or dropping an index or modifying a column type are other types of DDL statements that typically are performed via migrations.

 ## Migrations in Django
 The Django approach has noteworthy differences and a slightly different workflow that I enjoyed more in some ways.